awsdocs/aws-iot-docs/developerguide/cert-policy-variables.md

 ------
 #### [ Unregistered Devices \(2\) ]

-For devices not registered as things in the registry, the following policy grants permission to connect to with client IDs `client1`, `client2`, and `client3`, but restricts the right to publish to a client\-id specific topic to those clients with certificates whose `Certificate.Subject.Organization` attribute is set to `"Example Corp"` or `"AnyCompany"`\.
+For devices not registered as things in the AWS IoT Core registry, the following policy grants permission to connect to AWS IoT Core with client IDs `client1`, `client2`, and `client3`, but restricts the right to publish to a client\-id specific topic to those clients with certificates whose `Certificate.Subject.Organization` attribute is set to `"Example Corp"` or `"AnyCompany"`\.
 This restriction is accomplished by using a `"Condition"` field that specifies a condition that must be met to allow the preceding action\.
 In this case the condition is that the `Certificate.Subject.Organization` attribute associated with the certificate must include one of the values listed:

 ```
 {